Frequently Asked Questions - Travel

 - What documentation is required to request a travel advance?

-The employee may request an advance on the Travel Authorization Form (TA) for international/group travel only.
+The employee may request an advance on the Travel Authorization Request (TA) for international/group travel only.
 (Travel advances for employees who are in individual travel status within the U.S. are no longer allowed.)
 A list of those persons actually traveling in the group must be attached to the TA.

 - Does supporting documentation need to be submitted with my travel claim when a check